The results

 Starmer: "furioso" per assenza comunicazione su Mandelson

-The Prime Minister: very heavy result in the vote but the government goes ahead
+Premier: very heavy result in the vote but the government goes ahead

-Labour pays for poor economic performance
+Labour pays for poor performance in the economy

-The key message of these elections, both local and parliamentary, thus seems to be a protest against the Labour government, which has failed to give the necessary turnaround to an eeconomy that has long been asphyxiated.
+The key message of these elections, both local and parliamentary, thus seems to be a protest against the Labour government, which has failed to give the necessary turnaround to an economy that has long been asphyxiated.
 This election round, however, will be remembered above all for the success of Reform, which thanks to the popularity of its leader and its anti-immigration message managed to establish itself as a political force at a national level and not only in England.

 Copyright reserved ©